Overview

 and shareholder communications relating to the client’s investment assets.

-We may provide clients with consulting assistance regarding proxy issues if they
+From time to time, we provide clients with consulting assistance regarding proxy

 Under no circumstances do we require or solicit payment of fees in excess of $1200 per